Have you noticed characters’ hidden faces before? How did that make you feel?

 Is her face unattractive?
 Does she look like someone one animator hates and they hide her face to avoid getting in trouble?

-I rarely watch live TV these days.
+I don’t watch live TV anymore.
 But this concept still annoys me, especially if the creators provide no explanation to why the characters’ faces remain unshown.

 How do you view this specific practice?
 Are you okay with it?
 Or does it bother you?